 A quick tip is to use the combination of exact match and phrase match carefully.
 For a quick recap, phrase match helps your ad show up when a user searches even for a relative term to your target keywords whereas exact match triggers your ad to show up when a user searches precisely for your keyword.

-A paid search campaign with just one type of strategy might not be that fruitful as much as a mix can be.
+A paid search campaign with just one type of strategy might not be fruitful as a mix can be.
 So, give some time to use both to make your ad more visible to users for exact and related keywords.

 Suppose you set your exact keyword as ‘night stand’ and you have set this keyword in your phrase match as well, then your ad will show up even when someone searches for ‘one-night stand,’ which you wouldn’t want.
 (This we will read more in the Negative Keyword section as well)